"Kindness consists in loving people more than they deserve." - Joseph Joubert

 THE FACT THAT the fetid “economic stimulus” nonsense that continuously emanates from the professional plunderers in Washington is accepted by intelligent people is disturbing to me.

 The idea that politicians can actually give us “free” anything — especially “free money” — is a perennial fallacy that would be laughed out of elementary school if real economics were taught to our children, as it should be.
-The acceptance of that fallacy by the manipulated and ignorant mob will surely deprive us of our freedom — and our children of their rightful inheritance.
+The acceptance of that fallacy by the manipulated and ignorant mob … Read the rest of this article

 Bankrupting the Country